Another Gaudi Masterpiece in Barcelona

 {{ticket-block-triple}}

-From the moment you arrive at the UNESCO World Heritage Site it’s evident that it's not an ordinary property.
+From the moment you arrive at the UNESCO World Heritage Site, it’s evident that it's not an ordinary property, like Gaudi's other designs.
 The elaborate ironwork on the gates sets the stage for the visual feast that awaits inside.
+As you enter, the light and dark spaces immediately grab you, each enhancing the other in a delicate balance.
+Gaudí’s use of colour brings it to life along with his use of natural light, which he was also famous for.

-Wandering through the interconnected rooms, you see different aspects of Gaudí’s genius - from the opulent use of wood and stained glass to the symbolic elements seamlessly woven into the architecture.
-The centrepiece of Palau Güell is the central hall with its parabolic dome, an awe-inspiring blend of engineering and artistry.
+Exploring the interconnected rooms, you see different aspects of Gaudí’s genius - from the use of wood and stained glass to the symbolic elements that are seamlessly included in the architecture.
+The centrepiece of Palau Güell is the central hall with its parabolic dome and its blend of engineering and artistry.
+The incredible rooftop with its whimsical chimneys and amazing views of Barcelona.

-Palau Güell may not be the most famous of Gaudi's designs but it is most definitely worth taking the time to visit it and it is still one of the most popular attractions in Barcelona.
+The palace hosts various events throughout the year, including concerts, exhibitions, and lectures, adding a contemporary layer to its historical significance.
+Palau Güell may not be the most famous of Gaudi's designs but it is most definitely worth taking the time to visit.

 Summer Opening Hours (1st April - 30th September):